gauge-sh/tach/README.md

 exclude_hidden_paths: false
 ```

-### Details
+## Details
 `tach` works by analyzing the abstract syntax tree (AST) of your codebase.
 It has no runtime impact, and all operations are performed statically.

 Boundary violations are detected at the import layer.
-This means that specific nonstandard custom syntax to access packages such as `getattr` or dynamically generated namespaces will not be caught by tach.
+This means that dynamic imports using `importlib` or similar approaches will not be caught by tach.

 [PyPi Package](https://pypi.org/project/tach/)